IDGA Military Air Assets - Click Here!

 The net effect of these particular decisions is that Britain will eventually have a helicopter fleet made up of just 4 helicopter types after 2022, with fleets of 65-75 each:

 The heavy CH-47 Chinook.
-Up to 70 in the fleet, under current plans.
-Confirmed buys bring it to 58.
-The 10-22 added Chinooks will replace 34 Puma HC1s and about 25 RAF Sea Kings.
-Replacement of the 25 Navy Sea Kings, often used by Royal Marine Commandos, is a question mark.
+Following the loss of 2 RAF Chinooks in Afghanistan in August 2009, the British fleet stood at a total of 38.
+Adding 10-22 Chinooks was seen as the replacement for 34 Puma HC1s and about 25 RAF Sea Kings.
+Replacement of the 25 Royal Navy Sea Kings, often used by Royal Marine Commandos, is a question mark.

-It is not yet clear whether the new Chinooks will be CH-47F equivalents, with British communications equipment.
-Meanwhile, a broad GBP 408 million upgrade program now underway will upgrade the existing fleet’s engines to that standard, however, while improving their avionics.
+The newest “CH-47 Mk.6” Chinooks appear to be a highly customized CH-47F baseline, and the August 2011 buy will bring the fleet to 60.
+Meanwhile, a broad GBP 408 million upgrade program now underway will upgrade the existing fleet’s engines to the CH-47F standard, while improving their avionics.

 The medium-heavy EH101 Merlin in its HC3 transport (28) and HC1 naval helicopter (44) variants.